Overview

 Personalise your view

-- An operations view with recent transactions, recent news, and planning goals.
+- An operations view with recent transactions, recent news, recent planning threads, and planning goals.

 - A research view with starred watchlist items and favourite reports.